dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 	- 	**Password expiration (days)** - Specifies the length of time after which the device password must be changed.
 	- 	**Prevent reuse of previous passwords** - Specifies the number of previously used passwords that are remembered by the device.
 	- 	**Require password when device returns from idle state** - Specifies that the user must enter a password to unlock the device (Windows 10 Mobile only).
+	- 	**Simple passwords** – Lets you allow the use of simple passwords like 1111 and 1234.
+This setting also allows or blocks the use of Windows picture passwords.
 - 	**Encryption** - Enable encryption on targeted devices (Windows 10 Mobile only).

 ## Personalization

 - 	**Desktop background picture URL (Desktop only)** - Specify the URL to a picture in PNG, JPG, or JPEG format that will be used as the Windows desktop wallpaper.
 Users will not be able to change this.

+## Privacy

+-	**Input personalization** – Don’t allow the use of cloud-based speech services for Cortana, dictation, or Windows Store apps.
+If you allow these services, Microsoft might collect voice data to improve the service.
+-	**Automatic acceptance of the pairing and privacy user consent prompts** – Allow Windows to automatically accept pairing and privacy consent messages when running apps.

 ## Locked screen experience

+- 	**Action center notifications (mobile only)** – Lets Action Center notifications appear on the device lock screen (Windows 10 Mobile only).
 - 	**Locked screen picture URL (Desktop only)** - Specify the URL to a picture in PNG, JPG, or JPEG format that will be used as the Windows lock screen wallpaper.
 Users will not be able to change this.
+-	**User configurable screen timeout (mobile only)** – Lets users configure the amount of time
+-	**Cortana on locked screen (desktop only)** – Don’t allow the user to interact with Cortana when the device is on the lock screen (Windows 10 desktop only).
+-	**Toast notifications on locked screen** – Block alert messages from being displayed on the device lock screen.
+-	**Screen timeout (mobile only)** - Specifies the time in seconds after the screen locks, when it will turn off.

 ## App Store